 The 23rd annual Fantasy of Lights show at Vasona Lake County Park begins soon!
 Occasionally people call me to ask about it – please note that I do not run the event – I am only posting information about it.
 Full info can be found on the county’s park website, linked below.

 23rd annual Fantasy of Lights: get your tickets now, they sell out fast!
 Entry with prepaid tickets only!

 Please visit Live in Los Gatos for year round events, neighborhood information, photos around the town, interesting real estate market data, haunted places and the occasional historical tidbit.

 Los Gatos is a wonderful place to visit during the holidays, but it’s also a great place to live year round!
 If you are interested in buying a home in Los Gatos (or selling one), please contact me, Mary Pope-Handy.
 I’m both a Realtor in town and a resident myself, working full time in helping nice folks to buy & sell homes here and throughout the west valley.

-St. Mary’s Country Fair in Los Gatos is a fun, annual community event that always occurs the second weekend of October.
-This year, it’s October Oct 6th – 8th, 2017.
+St. Mary’s Country Fair in Los Gatos is a fun, annual community event that occurs the second weekend of October (skipped last year due to Covid).

 Open to everyone, and with no admission fee, the three day fundraiser is a great place to enjoy so many cool things, including:

 country store shopping

 arts & crafts (such as pumpkin decorating)

 martial arts displays

 dining (good and affordable!) – several food booths to choose from

 full service coffee shop

 bingo (of course!)